dailymotion-oss/octopilot/ARCHITECTURE.md

 Note that an updater's `Update` function may be called by multiple goroutines at the same time - from multiple repositories - so it must be "thread-safe".

+If you want to add an updater, you'll need to:
+- add a new package in the `update` directory
+- update the `updater/updater.go` file to register your new package/updater

 ## Internal packages

 There are a few small internal packages, in the `internal` directory - using the Go convention that makes these packages private by default: